smapiot/piral/docs/README.md

 # Piral Documentation

-Piral is a React-based framework that tries to help you building a modular single page application (SPA) following the microfrontends architecture.
+Piral is a React-based framework that tries to help you building a modular single page application (SPA) following the micro frontends architecture.
 Like every good library Piral tries to

 > make the common things simple and make any customizations possible.